kaspanet/rusty-kaspa/rpc/core/src/api/Extending RpcApi.md

 ## consensus-core

-1. Add a function to the trait XXX
+1. If necessary, add a function into the ConsensusApi trait.
-   (TODO: create this trait)

 ## consensus

-1. Implement the function in consensus
+1. Implement the function for Consensus
-   (TODO: be more precise when some actual impl is available)

 ## rpc-core